 Instead, the “Do” will feature a specific place or thing to do in the destination that is a great site and/or experience, and the “Don't” will spotlight things to keep in mind during that activity that is not well known and publicized when planning the trip.

 For all posts in this feature, check out the Do and Dont link in the category list on the side bar in the future for countries, cities, and regions!
-Now, onward to 5 Jordan Dos and Donts!
+Now, onward to 5 Dos and Donts when traveling in Jordan!